 Many people are surprised to learn that Kentucky law only allows certain family members to recover for the wrongful death of a loved one.
 This is the case whether the death occurred as the result of a tragic vehicle accident or from some other negligent action caused by a third party.
 In most wrongful death and fatal accident cases, recovery and compensation are limited to a surviving spouse and children.
 However, you should always contact an attorney to check who is entitled to receive the money from the settlement.

-In most Kentucky wrongful death cases, the estate has the claim for damages.
+In most wrongful death cases in Louisville and the state of Kentucky, the estate has the claim for damages.
 The Kentucky Revised Statutes list the order in which the heirs-at-law can have the settlement or jury verdict amount distributed.
 Generally, the surviving spouse receives 50% and the surviving children receive 50% divided equally between them.
 If there are no children, then all of the money would go to the surviving spouse.
 If there is no spouse, then all of the money would be divided equally among the children.
 If there is no spouse and no children, then the decedent’s parents are the beneficiary.

 The estate is typically allowed to claim the following damages for the deceased family member:

 - Pain and suffering experienced by the decedent before death

 The estate of the deceased may have a claim for loss of power to work and earn money or loss of income that the decedent was expected to earn over the course of their lifetime.
 The estate may also make a claim for and recover for any pain and suffering that the decedent experienced between the time of the injury and the death.
 The estate may also recover any medical bills in the treatment of the decedent as a result of the accident.

 In the case of the wrongful death of a child, the surviving parent may be able to recover for loss of consortium.
 That is the right of association and companionship with a loved one.

 In the case of a surviving spouse, they may be able to file a claim for loss of consortium in some instances.